SldinkarGECA/Genuine-Charity-Application/README.md

 * [Pratim Ugale](https://github.com/pratimugale)
 * [Shivani Pawar](https://github.com/shivanipawar00)

-## The Design of Charity System Based on Blockchain
+## 🔗The Design of Charity System Based on Blockchain
 The charity system mode proposed is shown in the Figure below.
 There are four roles: donors, beneficiaries, charity organizations and cooperative stores.
 The charity organizations get the information of seek help and create charity projects through the platform.
 Donors learn about charity projects on the platform,